-The family may notify the PHA of changes either in writing by completing SRHA's interim change forms and providing supporting documentation.
+The family may must notify the PHA of changes either orally or in writing.
 If the family provides oral notice, the PHA may also require the family to submit the changes in writing.

 Generally, the family will not be required to attend an interview for an interim reexamination.
 However, if the PHA determines that an interview is warranted, the family may be required to attend.